sasadangelo/code4projects/_posts/2023-01-23-getting-started-with-html.md

 XHTML, which stands for Extensible Hypertext Markup Language, is a markup language that is based on HTML but uses stricter syntax rules.
 It was developed in the late 1990s as a way to make HTML more consistent and compatible with other XML-based languages.

-* **XHTML 1.0**, the first version of XHTML, XHTML 1.0, was released in 2000 and was based on HTML 4.0.
+* **XHTML 1.0**, the first version of XHTML, was released in 2000 and was based on HTML 4.0.
 It introduced several changes to the HTML language, including the use of lowercase tags, the requirement for all tags to be closed, and the requirement to use quotation marks around attribute values.

 * **XHTML 1.1**, released in 2001, added support for additional modules, such as ruby annotations and bidirectional text, and introduced additional rules for creating well-formed documents.